zuozhenggh/learning-library/data-management-library/database/data-guard/data-guard-across-regions/lab5-set-data-guard-association.md

-# Enable Oracle Data Guard for Oracle Database Cloud Service
+# Set Data Guard Association

-Setting up Data Guard for Database Cloud Service is a simple process.
+Setting up Data Guard for Database Cloud Service is a simple process called association.
 We enable Data Guard in the primary database and the standby database is automatically created.

-### Estimated lab time:  10 minutes
+Estimated lab time:  10 minutes

+### Objective
+- Enable Data Guard for Oracle Database Cloud Service

 ### Prerequisite